Disclosure

 Lead Author & Researcher

 A cool piece of trivia about this guide: I bought the dbx 286s because of the previous edition.
 At the time I wrote the previous edition I didn't feel like I needed an external preamp in my project studio.
 But as time went by, I slowly realized the limitations of my interface's built-in preamps.
 I chose it for reasons I outlined in my extended dbx 286s review.
-It's a great addition to my studio gear.
+It's a great addition to my studio setup.
 Informed decisions go a long way!

 Contributors

-Jason Horton: Editing and Illustrating.
+Jason Horton: Illustrating.

 Media